happywatch/SKTRings/README.md

 addChild(nested)
 ```

 `spacing` is the separation between rings.
-Use a decimal percentage of the thickness: 0...1.
-Default value is 0.05.
+Use a decimal percentage of the thickness from `0.0` to `1.0`.
+The default value is `0.05`.

 ### Adjusting thickness in a nested ring